Skyanne/Animate-To-Godot-Timeline/README.md

 `ATTUtils.atlas_xml_to_timelines("XMLPATH")`

 This function will generate a dictionary containing the animation name and animation data.
-There are optional parameters such as
+There are two optional parameters you can use.

 `crop_buffer`